-Several historians argue that Hellenism was Armenia’s greatest cultural influence, becoming so ingrained into the culture that many characteristics continue down to the present day.
+Several historians claim that Hellenism was Armenia’s greatest cultural influence, becoming so ingrained into the culture that many Hellenistic characteristics are still apparent within the Armenian culture to this day.

-The inscriptions indicate the existence of a Greek temple of Apollo and Artemis, served by a predominantly Greek priesthood.
+The inscriptions point to the existence of a Greek temple of Apollo and Artemis, served by a predominantly Greek priesthood.

-The Armenians identified with the Hellenistic culture which shared the zodiac, the pantheon of gods and traditions.
+Armenians identified with the Hellenistic culture which shared the zodiac, the pantheon of gods, and traditions.

 The Armenian language is said to be influenced from Ancient Greek; however, both languages developed differently over time.